rubymanderna/SCQED-PCQED/README.md

 ## Parameterized cavity quantum electrodynamics(PCQED):

-This notebook contains code for PCQED, an ab initio approach for polaritonic chemistry.
+This notebook contains code for PCQED, an ab initio cavity quantum electrodynamics approach for polaritonic chemistry.
+This method provides a detailed and rigorous description of the strong light-matter interactions.
+This approach involves solving two Schrödinger equations in series: a first for the molecular system alone using traditional tools of ab initio quantum chemistry, and the second for the coupled molecular-photonic system that is parametrized by the solutions to the molecular problem.